 Geneviève Breton serves as a member (part-time) for the Council of the College of Early Childhood Educators, and a Chief Communications Officer for Cement Association of Canada.
 Geneviève is a former Vice-President of Public Affairs and IT for Ingenium.

-Mary MacNeill is a senior legal counsel for Synaptic Vision Inc. Her community involvement includes serving as a Scouts Leader with Scouts Canada, and as President and Founder for Dalmatian Adoption and Rescue.
+Mary MacNeill serves as a member (part-time) for the Human Rights Tribunal of Ontario, and a Senior Legal Counsel for Synaptic Vision Inc. Mary’s community involvement includes serving as a Scouts Leader with Scouts Canada.

 JOHN DAVID SUTHERLAND

 John David Sutherland is a senior lawyer for Sutherland Marshall Professional Corporation.